-The Vision for Success, launched in 2017, focused on a commitment to ensure, "that students from la backgrounds succeed in reaching their goals and improving their families and communities, eliminating gaps once and for all."[2]
-In 2021, the California Community College Chancellor's Office renewed its dedication to the Vision for Success plan through the issuance of the Vision for Success - Reaffirming Equity in a Time of Recovery Update.
-The report emphasized that the overarching goal for the state's community colleges remains unchanged: to achieve the systemwide targets outlined in the Vision for Success, including completion, transfer, efficiency, workforce attainment, and, most importantly, equity.
-It underscored the critical importance of Goal 5, Equity, especially considering the disproportionate impact of the multiple pandemics on communities of color.
-[3]
+Launched in 2017, the Vision for Success, focused on a commitment to ensure, "that students from all backgrounds succeed in reaching their goals and improving their families and communities, eliminating gaps once and for all."4 In 2021, the CCCCO renewed its dedication to the Vision for Success plan through the issuance of the Vision for Success - Reaffirming Equity in a Time of Recovery Update.
+Thus, the overarching goal for the state's community colleges remains unchanged: achieve the systemwide targets outlined in the Vision for Success, including completion, transfer, efficiency, workforce attainment, and, most importantly, equity, given the disproportionate impact of the multiple pandemics on communities of color.